yuhenobi/yuhenobi/CV.md

 # Work Experience
 ### December 2021 - Present:
 #### [Geniusto UK](https://geniusto.co.uk/?from=yuhenobi_cv), Head of IT Operations and Infrastructure (Remote), Limassol, Cyprus
+* Implemented a complex audit of infrastructure and security.
+* Completely rebuilt the DevOps team and approach to workflows.
+* Organized and structured documentation, described disaster recovery policy.
+* Helped to integrate release cycle in few teams.
+* Implemented pipelines for build and deploy many services.
+* Moved from "manual snowflakes-servers management" to infrastructure as code.
+* Moved applications to containers and started to delivering them to customers.
+* Reduced a lot of legacy services.
+* Increased internal company collaboration speed and quality.

 ### July 2017 - December 2021:
 #### [Servers.com](https://servers.com/?from=yuhenobi_cv), Product Manager, Limassol, Cyprus